mckennapsean/dissertation/content/07-reflect.md

 combined to create effective **_visual narrative flows_** --- which combine a reader's input with story components and congruent visual feedback that tell the story matching the author's intent and voice ([@fig:flow]).

+![
+  Characteristics impacting narrative flow.
+  We illustrate high-level aspects that affect visual narrative flow: a reader's interactions with the story, the mechanisms tying the story components into a narrative, and the different forms of visual feedback perceived by the reader as they navigate, read, and interact with the visual data-driven story.
+](figures/narrative-flow/narrative-flow.pdf){#fig:flow width="80%"}

 An ongoing informal debate on visual narrative flow centers around the effects